Monsterverse: Music

 For Godzilla (2014), Alexandre Desplat was announced as the film's composer in August 2013.
 Director Gareth Edwards chose Desplat after creating a music playlist, stating, "I dragged and dropped all my favorite soundtracks, and the person who got high score was Alexandre Desplat."
-Desplat accepted the job because he was impressed with Edwards' debut film Monsters and had never composed a monster film, adding that he always attempted to accept differentiating films.
-Desplat had organized a large orchestra that he described as "stupidly big, as big as Godzilla."
+Desplat accepted the job because he was impressed with Edwards' directorial debut Monsters (2010) and had never composed a monster film, adding that he always attempted to accept disparate films.
+Desplat had organized a large orchestra that he described as "stupidly big, as big as Godzilla".
 He explained that the orchestra had to be big in order to avoid filling gaps in the score with electronics.
-Desplat had described his score as "non-stop fortissimo, with lots of brass, Japanese drums, and electric violin."
+Desplat had described his score as "non-stop fortissimo, with lots of brass, Japanese drums, and electric violin".
 He echoed the film's Japanese origins and influence by applying a shakuhachi bamboo flute and taiko drums throughout the score.
-While the themes of Akira Ifukube, the composer of various Godzilla films, were not used for the film, Edwards described the music as "very much in the same tone of Akira."
-Desplat also paid homage to Ifukube during the track "Godzilla!" by flaring the brass to reflect sounds similar to Ifukube's themes.
+While the themes by Akira Ifukube, composer of various Godzilla films, were not used for the film, Edwards likened Desplat's score as "very much in the same tone of Akira".
+However, Desplat paid homage to Ifukube during the track "Godzilla!" by flaring the brass to reflect sounds similar to Ifukube's themes.

 For Kong: Skull Island (2017), Henry Jackman blended 1970s psychedelic guitars into the score, which was considered to be a combination of mixing electronic sounds with symphony orchestra.
 Jackman stated that "The great thing about a monster movie is that it opens the door to use the symphony orchestra in its most sumptuous way.
 [Director] Jordan Vogt-Roberts was happy to celebrate the gravity and history that comes with a full orchestra, but we also explored less traditional elements.
-That's a field day for a composer."
-Vogt-Roberts also used rock music from the Vietnam-era and hits from the 70s, stating, "this provides a striking dichotomy, sets the tone and gives us great moments of fun."
+That's a field day for a composer".
+Vogt-Roberts also used rock music from the Vietnam-era and hits from the 70s, stating, "this provides a striking dichotomy, sets the tone and gives us great moments of fun".